FAQs

 Q: In most of your books, you or the female main character are single but waiting for that soulmate.
 Are you married or 'hooked up' yet?

 A: It is all too true that the life of a writer can be lonely.
 Besides being a complicated, strange and isolationistic lot, we don't get out much.
 Plus, I live in a National Park and the only way to get to my cabin is to hike in or come in by mule.
-However, despite all this, I have 'hooked up' with a kindred artistic and peculiar soul who has braved the trail and claimed me.

 Q: How is Mooshie, the world's most bizarre and traveled cat?

 A: Sadly,The Moosh died at the end of 1998 after 15 years of pet/owner bliss and mishap.
 At the time of his death he was still addicted to dry sherry, English Breakfast tea, potato chips and a heating pad.
+I am currently working on a book about our insane travels together.

 Q: I understand that you are a bit of a nomad.
 Where have you been, and why do you move around so much?

 A: It would be easier to tell you the places I haven't been...like, Outer Mongolia is one.
 As to why - I ask you this - why not?
 For a writer, it's all material.
+Call it research.

 Q: Are you still working as an RN?

 A: I worked my last shift in an ICU in San Francisco at the end of 1994 and then lived to write about it in TENDING LIVES.
-That shift - which was exactly as I described - brought everything to a head and made me realize I could do more for the nurses and patients through writing about the world of medicine.
+That shift - which was exactly as I describe - brought everything to a head and made me realize I could do more for the nurses and patients through writing about the world of medicine.
 That being said, I do keep my RN license and ACLS current as a sort of safety net.

 Q: Would you ever return to nursing?